apache/spark/docs/structured-streaming-programming-guide.md

 - Joins can be cascaded, that is, you can do `df1.join(df2, ...).join(df3, ...).join(df4, ....)`.

-- As of Spark 2.3, joins can be used only when the query is in Append output mode.
+- As of Spark 2.3, you can use joins only when the query is in Append output mode.
 Other output modes are not yet supported.

+- As of Spark 2.3, you cannot use other non-map-like operations before joins.
+Here are a few examples of what cannot be used.

+  - Cannot use streaming aggregations before joins.

+  - Cannot use mapGroupsWithState and flatMapGroupsWithState in Update mode cannot before joins.

 ### Streaming Deduplication